 Tip: Personally, rather than knitting the front and the back of a pillow, I knit two fronts and use a plain, simple piece of fabric for the back of my pillow cases.
 Gives you 2 pillows for the price/labor of 1.
 That’s how I think/work, in any case.

-For each pillow, when following the knitting pattern, when knitting both the front and the back, the patterns suggests you get 10 skeins of PATONS INCA 50g balls of 50% Wool, 30% Acrylic and 20% Alpaca.
+The knitting pattern suggests for you to knit both the front and the back of your pillow.
+Int his case, you’ll need 10 skeins of PATONS INCA 50g balls of 50% Wool, 30% Acrylic and 20% Alpaca.

 What Can I Use instead of Patons Inca Yarn?

-Without any further ado: here is the link to your pattern: NZ House and Garden
+Without any further ado: here is the link to your cabled cushion free knitting pattern: NZ House and Garden

 photo credit: Paton yarn